-There is little doubt that this year has seen a number of remarkable rulings regarding the extradition of alleged white-collar crime offenders.
+There is little doubt that there has recently been a number of remarkable rulings regarding the extradition of alleged white-collar crime offenders.

 The issue of Brexit and its implications for the UK and the European Arrest Warrant scheme present another set of challenges for the authorities.
 This was shown by the Irish Supreme Court’s decision in February not to extradite back to Britain a man who was convicted of fraud there in 2007.

-Rahman Ravelli’s Josie Welland outlined the issues in an article for the Young Fraud Lawyers Association’s winter newsletter.
+Rahman Ravelli’s Josie Welland outlined the issues in an article for the Young Fraud Lawyers Association’s winter newsletter 2018.

 This year has seen a number of remarkable rulings in the extradition of alleged white collar crime offenders: Monaco refused to extradite Unaoil’s chief executive to the United Kingdom (UK), Frankfurt prosecutors declined to extradite the Euribor traders and the High Court of England and Wales would not extradite a HSBC trader to the United States.